dakanji/RefindPlus/.github/ISSUE_TEMPLATE/bug-report.md

 **Log and Config Files**
 Add debug log files and your config file to help with understanding your issue.

 Please upload debug log files at log level 0.
-If additional details are required, a request for a specific log level will be made but you can also upload debug log files at log level 4 **In Addition** to those at log level 0.
+If additional details are required, a request for a specific log level will be made but you can also upload debug log files at log level 3 **In Addition** to those at log level 0.
+Debug log files at log level 4 typically contain too much detail and should only be attached when requested.

 Kindly attach the files (you can rename as *.txt or zip them) as opposed to pasting the debug logs or config files directly.